LLNL/H5Z-ZFP/docs/installation.rst

 Silo Integration
 ----------------

-This plugin is also part of the `Silo library <https://wci.llnl.gov/simulation/computer-codes/silo>`_.
+This filter is also built-in to the `Silo library <https://wci.llnl.gov/simulation/computer-codes/silo>`_.
 In particular, the ZFP_ library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see `Namespaces in C) <https://visitbugs.ornl.gov/projects/silo/wiki/Using_C_structs_as_a_kind_of_namespace_mechanism_to_reduce_global_symbol_bloat>`_.